strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ::::

 :::: tab Hands-on

 ## 🚀  Part 1: Create a new project with Strapi

+### Step 1: Run the installation script

-Run one of the following commands in a terminal:
+Run the following command in a terminal:

 <code-group>
 <code-block title="NPM">